-We put a blindfold over our eyes to try to make “they lived happily ever after” a reality.
-After all, we all still secretly believe in finding the knight in shining armor or the delicate and beautiful princess…
+We put a blindfold over our eyes to try to make the “happily ever after” a reality.
+After all, we all still secretly believe in finding the knight in shining armor or the delicate and beautiful princess.

 We have to learn to leave aside the expectations and dreams that are only real in the movies.

 This is real life and here there are no princes or princesses.
-What we will find is lots of people who can do us a lot of damage if we close our eyes from the start instead of opening them.
+What we will find is lots of people who can cause us a lot of pain if we close our eyes from the start instead of opening them.

 What do you think love is?